cybex-gmbh/transmorpher/README.md

 #### File Storage

-To store your files on a local disk, you can specify the following disks in your environment file:
+Select the following Laravel disks in the `.env`:

 ```dotenv
 TRANSMORPHER_DISK_ORIGINALS=localOriginals